ssakaue/online-inverse-linear-optimization-code/README.md

 We compare three methods:
 - **ONS**: our proposed method based on the online Newton step,
 - **OGD**: a method based on the online gradient descent by Bärmann et al. (2020), and
-- **CP**: A cutting-plane–style heuristic using randomized centroid approximation, inspired by Gollapudi et al. (2021).
+- **CP**: a cutting-plane–style heuristic using randomized centroid approximation, inspired by Gollapudi et al. (2021).

 ## What’s Included